-NEWS FLASH - Last week the California Legislature passed and sent to the Governor a new Bill which will significantly reduce the cost of adding a rental unit or Grannie Cottage to the backyards of California.
+NEWS FLASH - Last week the California Legislature passed Assembly Bill No. 2299 which will significantly reduce the cost of adding a rental unit or Grannie Cottage to the backyards of California.
 The Bill is largely aimed at providing a source of low cost dwelling units to an ever decreasing supply of living quarters for mid to low income working people.
 If you had ideas of adding a backyard cottage for rental income or as a retirement home the idea might finally make sense.
 The new changes include:

 Utility Fees Greatly Reduced - The Bill removes the requirement to force a second connection to the City water, sewer and electrical services, saving most folks anywhere from $40,000 to $60,000 in utility hook up fees and installation costs.

 Parking Requirements - The Bill removes the requirement to add an additional parking space for each backyard 2nd units.
 This requirement has been a deal buster for a huge number of residences because they could not modify their property to add an additional space.
 Cost wise, this could save as much as $10,000 when adding a rental Unit